About us

 The creation of voluntary climate change sector agreements is encouraged under Section 16 of South Australia's climate change legislation.
 Under these agreements, parties commit to working together to tackle climate change.

-On 5 June 2017, Resilient Hills & Coasts partners signed a Regional Sector Agreement, committing to working together to implement the Adaptation Plan.
-This agreement expired on 30 June 2020, and in 2021, a new Regional Sector Agreement was signed.
+On 5 June 2017, Resilient Hills & Coasts partners signed a Regional Sector Agreement, affirming their commitment to working together.
+This agreement was updated in 2021 and 2025.

 Our steering group committee